-What assumptions are possible explanations of doping water in engines? by Christophe Martz.
+What are the possible explanations for water doping in engines? by Christophe Martz.
 January 2008.

-This article will attempt to answer the most scientifically and seriously as possible to this question.
-This article is the following article: summary of the facts and outcomes Gillier-Pantone process
+This article will attempt to answer this question as scientifically and seriously as possible.
+This article is the continuation of the article: summary of the facts and outcomes Gillier-Pantone process

-Operating Assumptions for Gillier-Pantone system and the role of water in the combustion chamber.
+Operating hypotheses concerning the Gillier-Pantone system and the role of water in the combustion chamber.

 There 4 possibilities: